beego/beedoc/en-US/advantage/docs.md

 ## Problems You May Have
 1. CORS
 	Two solutions
 	1. Integrate `swagger` into the application.
-Download [swagger](https://github.com/beego/swagger/releases) and put it into project folder. (`bee rundocs -isDownload=true` will also download it and put it into project folder)
+Download [swagger](https://github.com/beego/swagger/releases) and put it into project folder. (`bee run -downdoc=true` will also download it and put it into project folder)
 	And before 	`beego.Run()` in `func main()` of `main.go`

 		if beego.RunMode == "dev" {